arisim67/GoC-RAG-Planner/README.md

 ## 5. Execution and Communication
 Once your plan is finalized and balanced, you need to communicate it to server leadership.
-*   **📸 Discord Snapshots (New):** Click this button to automatically expand the layout and take unclipped, high-resolution PNG screenshots of your Planning Grid and Stats/Declares tables.
+*   **📸 Screenshots:** Click this button to automatically expand the layout and take unclipped, high-resolution PNG screenshots of your Planning Grid and Stats/Declares tables.
 The images are bundled into a `.zip` file for quick, organized sharing on Discord.
 *   **Declares & Giveaways Table:** This shows exactly how many declares (▲) and how many giveaways (↓) a guild has scheduled for a specific day.
 *   **Daily Messages:** The app automatically generates formatted text blocks detailing what each guild needs to do.
 Simply click on a day's card to copy the instructions to your clipboard for easy pasting into Discord.